-But can a baby name really be ‘stolen’?
+Can a baby name really be ‘stolen’?

 Alert the authorities!
 People everywhere are stealing baby names, I’ve discovered.
-My own sister-in-law wanted to name her third child Thomas, that was until a very good friend – pregnant a month ahead of her – gave birth to a ‘bouncing baby boy named Thomas’, according to the birth announcement.
+My own sister-in-law wanted to name her third child Thomas, until a very good friend – pregnant a month ahead of her – gave birth to a ‘bouncing baby boy named Thomas’, according to the birth announcement.
 Now she has a Jack.